APT – the basics

 apt update

-The “apt update” commande is used to communicate with repositories to see what is present.
+The “apt update” command is used to communicate with repositories to see what is present.
 This can take the form of packages you have not installed yet, or if there are updates to packages that you have installed.
 When discussing installing any software packages like NFS, Apache; or whatever, one of the first order of operations is generally to run apt-update to make sure any remaining commands or requests is done with the most up to date information.

 Installing Software